dzyphr/Atomicity/README.md

  `cd` to the newly created folder named after the `ContractName` argument you just chose.

  Write your contract in the `/contracts` folder.
-Note that we have not tested contracts using libraries yet only single page.
+Note that we have not tested contracts using libraries yet only multi and single file contracts.

  Finally run `deploy.sh` (`python3 py/deploy.py`)